rin67630/Tasmota-thinger.io-bridge/README.md

 It will rapidly evolve with following features:
 - add more Tasmota sensors: please give me the MQTT strings here: https://github.com/arendst/Tasmota/discussions/22204
-- add a software sub-device to get weather conditions
-- add a software sub device which is the sum of other subdevices
 - add relay outputs
 - add conditions to control the relays
 - ...